pixelpicosean/panda.js-bamboo/help/howto_game.md

 ## Directory structure

     src/
-      game/                - source files containing game logic and game-specific components engine/              - source files for panda.js graphics engine bamboo/              - sources for this framework
+      bamboo/              - source files for this framework engine/              - source files for Panda.js game engine game/                - source files containing game logic and game-specific components

+    bamboo/editor/         - files used by the editor media/               - contains images used in editor ui nodes/               - contains the editor node representations of the basic runtime nodes core.js              - main module to import when the editor is used, handles level loading, input handling and other very high-level functions editor.js            - contains all base logic for the editor UI.
+Keeps track of nodes, modes and any permanent data in editor editorcontroller.js  - all data kept in editor should be modified through this interface mode.js              - base class for editor modes node.js              - base class for any editor side node nodemode.js          - the main mode where user spends the most time in selectionstate.js    - the main state, allows user to select nodes, and forwards other tasks to different states state.js             - base class for states (all states are under nodemode)
-    runtime/               - files required to run the game

-      core.js              - main module to import in game.
-This module contains basic Scene-class which can be used for testing. vec2.js              - vector math module.
-This class is used throughout the library node.js              - base class for all nodes.
-Contains basic logic: parenting, position, etc. property.js          - property class which contains information of node properties world.js             - world-node aka root-node.
+    bamboo/runtime/        - files required to run the game nodes/               - contains some basic nodes like LayerNode and ImageNode core.js              - main module to import in game.
+This module contains basic Scene-class which can be used for testing. node.js              - base class for all nodes.
+Contains basic logic: parenting, position, etc. property.js          - property class which contains information of node properties vec2.js              - vector math module.
+This class is used throughout the library world.js             - world-node aka root-node.
 Keeps track of all nodes in the game.
-Also handles inputs and camera. nodes/               - contains some basic nodes like LayerNode and ImageNode
+Also handles inputs and camera.

-    editor/                - files used by the editor

-      core.js              - main module to import when the editor is used, handles level loading, input handling and other very high-level functions editor.js            - contains all base logic for the editor UI.
-Keeps track of nodes, modes and any permanent data in editor editorcontroller.js  - all data kept in editor should be modified through this interface node.js              - base class for any editor side node mode.js              - base class for editor modes nodemode.js          - the main mode where user spends the most time in state.js             - base class for states (all states are under nodemode) selectionstate.js    - the main state, allows user to select nodes, and forwards other tasks to different states

-      media/               - contains images used in editor ui nodes/               - contains the editor node representations of the basic runtime nodes

 ## How to create a new node (game component)